Friday, February 7, 2020 —

 He should know.
 After moving to Cork, he quickly established a foothold in prestigious productions as sound designer for Irelands first Murder Musical, Murder at Shandy Hall, in Cork Opera House, starring Patrick Bergin and also Cathal McCabe’s Sir Henry.

 “It was hard work on set but highly rewarding.
 We were filming during the Aurora Borealis at 4 am in Edinburgh and did our last scene at sunset in Wirral 220 miles away on the same day.
-At all stages you have to keep your concentration.
+At all stages you have to keep your concentration and always be listening out for interesting sounds that could enhance a scene."

-“I am always looking for new challenges and methods.
-It sounds like a cliché but your never stop learning whether you are sound engineering an album, designing a sound canvas for a theatre or out on set with a film crew.”
+“I am always looking for new challenges and methods of working.
+It sounds like a cliché but you never stop learning whether you are sound engineering an album, designing a sound canvas for a theatre production or out on set with a film crew.”